SunnyDaye/Productivio/README.md

 2. Decrement current duration by one.
 The current duration or seconds should be held in a state.
 3. set isRunning to true
 3. Repeat until zero or stop event is triggered
 The need for setInterval is to accomplish regular one second intervals of elasped time.
-Seconds should be a state because we need to render the remianing seconds on the timer to the user.
-The time elapse caused by setInterval should trigger a state change since seconds will be decreased by one.
+Seconds should be a state because we need to render the remaining seconds on the timer to the user.
+The time elapse caused by setInterval should trigger a state change since seconds will be decreased by one after each itnerval.
+The seconds state should be changed using a callback function so the value is updated sychronously with the time interval.
+Otherwise, the timer would have issues with rendering and updating values.

+##### Stopping the timer

+Initially, I thought the solution was simple.
+Create a reference to setInterval and pass that reference into clearInterval.
+The challenge is due to the rerendering of the hook.
+My start function causes the hook to rerender and our reference to be recreated every render.
+When I call clearInterval in the stop function, the reference to the timer is undefined.
+After further research, I need to use the built-in hook useRef to prevent my timer reference from resetting its value every render.